odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 language functionality to native PHP templates.
 Plates is designed for developers who prefer to use native PHP templates over compiled template languages, such as Twig or Smarty.

-My personal impression is that Plates is not so actively developed anymore.
+My personal impression is that Plates is not so actively maintained and supported anymore.
 Version 4 is in Alpha since 2018.

+**Update**: Plates v4 Alpha has been abandoned.
+Version 3.4.0 supports PHP 8.

 There was also the native [Symfony Templating](https://github.com/symfony/templating) component that provides a lot of tools needed to build any kind of template system.
 But since Symfony 5.0 it's no longer supported.

-At the end of the day, I would say that the `slim/twig-view` components make the most sense if you are using Slim because it's maintained and the built-in support for the PSR-7 request and response objects makes it much easier to use.
+At the end of the day, I would say that the `slim/twig-view` components makes the most sense if you are using Slim because it's maintained and the built-in support for the PSR-7 request and response objects makes it much easier to use.